BBC HEREFORD &

-I also live and work in France and live and work in Seattle so I’m going backwards and forwards the whole time.
+I also live and work in France (Toyah on her balcony in Menton, below) and live and work in Seattle so I’m going backwards and forwards the whole time.
 But because modern life and travel is so efficient people don’t always know that I’ve been away.

 ANDREW: It’s not the worst place to come back to either, Pershore –

 TOYAH: When I did Celebrity Get Me Out Of Here which was 7 years ago and I was in the jungle, the only thing that kept me sane was thinking about driving up my High Street.
 Because I just love the High Street where I live and the thought of just driving up it lifts my heart!
 It’s the place I always want to come back to.